aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

    - On upgrades, compare your deployed configuration file with the latest branch configuration file for any new or changed parameters
    - This configuration file can be used, as-is, with only minor modification to successfully deploy the standard architecture
 2. At minimum, you MUST update the AWS account names and email addresses in the sample file:

    1. For existing accounts, they must match identically to the ones defined in your AWS Landing Zone;
    2. For new accounts, they must reflect the new account name/email you want created;
    3. All new AWS accounts require a unique email address which has never before been used to create an AWS account;
    4. When updating the budget notification email addresses within the example, a single email address for all is sufficient;
    5. For a test deployment, the remainder of the values can be used as-is.

-3. In the ALZ version of the Accelerator, we strongly recommend removing _all_ workload accounts from the configuration file during initial deployment.
-Workload accounts can be added in the future.
-The ALZ AVM takes 42 minutes per sub-account.
-Additionally, importing existing accounts during initial deployment increases the risk of initial deployment failures.
-4. A successful deployment requires VPC access to 6 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 6 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager).
+3. A successful deployment requires VPC access to 6 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 6 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager).

 ### 1.2.3.
 Production Accelerator Configuration